Ossobuco Milanese (Braised veal shanks)

 Black pepper to taste

-Parsley 1 sprig
+Parsley 1 tuft

 Garlic 2 cloves

-Lemon peel 1 - whole
+Lemon peel 1 - untreated

 Preparation